 “Orko, there are children present.
-Anyway, the reacted the Mystic Wall, locking away Skeletor and his minions in the Dark Hemisphere for the next sixteen years.
+Anyway, they erected the Mystic Wall, locking away Skeletor and his minions in the Dark Hemisphere for the next sixteen years.
 King Randor, as he was by now, never spoke of his brother again and over time Prince Keldor was forgotten.
 Until he breached the Mystic Wall and reappeared as Skeletor, Overlord of Evil.”

 “It’s not a story, but the whole and unvarnished truth.
 I swear by all my faces.”